Free downloadable 26-page booklet

 print it on your printer in booklet form.
 Follow your printer’s instructions for printing booklets.)

 Scroll Down to read this message online.

 Many Christians have a couple of erroneous ideas about anointing.
-The first is that only special people are anointed.
+The first misconception is that only special people are anointed.
 The second is that the anointing comes and goes on a person.
 These two thoughts might be summed up in sentences such as, “Gee, our pastor was really anointed today.”
-The idea is that the anointing is only for certain people and specific times; and that, on other occasions, the pastor was less anointed.
+The idea is that the anointing is only for certain people and specific times; and that—on other occasions—the pastor was less anointed.

 Whether we mean to believe this way or not is irrelevant.
-The fact is that in some ways, our basic understanding of anointing is askew, especially when we try to convey it in a New Testament sense.
-This is mainly because we hear very few sermons dealing with the issue of anointing.
-After all, the church has erroneously reserved it for the few.
+The fact is that in some ways, our basic understanding of anointing is skewed, especially when we try to convey it in a New Testament sense.
+That is mainly due to the fact that we hear very few sermons dealing with the issue of anointing.
+After all, the Church has erroneously reserved it for the few.

 But what is important, the symbol or the reality?
 The reality, of course!